ErikDz/semester_4/CSE207/final/apuntes.md

 mysocket = socket(AF_INET, SOCK_STREAM, 0); //AF_INET is Address Family for IPv4 (AF_INET6 for IPv6) , SOCK_STREAM for TCP (SOCK_DGRAM for UDP), 0 means default protocol
 bind(mysocket, (struct sockaddr *)&serv, sizeof(struct sockaddr)); // Associates socket with an address (sockaddr *) which encapsulates the IP address and port number listen(mysocket, 2); //Prepares socket to accept incoming connections.
-2 is the backlog, the number of connections that can be waiting while the process is handling a particular connection int consocket = accept(mysocket, (struct sockaddr *)&dest, &socksize); // Wait for request to arrive (IT IS BLOCKING).
+2 is the backlog, the number of connections that can be waiting while the process is handling a particular connection int consocket = accept(mysocket, (struct sockaddr *)&serv, &socksize); // Wait for request to arrive (IT IS BLOCKING).
 Returns a new socket descriptor (r) that represents the accepted connection. close(mysocket); // Close the socket
 ```